Grapplers Quest: No-Gi

-Grapplers Quest uses a scoring system similar to that used by the ADCC Submission Wrestling World Championship.
+Grapplers Quest uses a scoring system similar to that used by the ADCC Submission Fighting World Championship.
 Unlike the ADCC however, there is a use of advantage points to determine the winner of a match rather than force a judges' decision.
 Also unlike the ADCC, Grapplers Quest restricts the use of certain leg lock techniques to particular divisions.

 The following is a list of the standard match times for each no-gi division.

 Brazilian Jiu-Jitsu

-Grapplers Quest uses a simplified version of the IBJJF scoring system for Brazilian Jiu-Jitsu matches, though one which still retains the use of subjective advantage points.
+Grapplers Quest uses a simplified version of the IBJJF scoring system for Brazilian jiu-jitsu matches, though one which still retains the use of subjective advantage points.
 Similarly to the no-gi divisions, there is a restriction of certain leg lock techniques to differing divisions.

-The following is a list of the standard match times for each Brazilian Jiu-Jitsu division.
+The following is a list of the standard match times for each Brazilian jiu-jitsu division.

 Results

 Overall Team Results 2011

 The following are the team results from 2011 World Series of Grappling, presented by Grapplers Quest.